Pupil Premium Grant Report 2017-18

 The Pupil Premium is an allocation of funding in addition to the budget provided to schools to support specific groups of pupils who are vulnerable to possible underachievement.
-These include pupils who are entitled to Free School Meals (FSM), those looked after by the LA and the children of armed service personnel.
+These include pupils who are entitled to Free School Meals (FSM) or have been in receipt of FSM within the last six years, those looked after by the LA and the children of armed service personnel.
 This funding is intended to support us in diminishing the difference in attainment between different groups of pupils.

 The funding will contribute to the success of Holy Cross School in the following ways: